alynqi6082-ctrl/C-Programming-Lab/README.md

 # C-Programming-Lab
-This Repository has benn created to let the people know its for C Programming
+This repository contains C programming lab exercises, practice problems, and solutions.It is designed to help people learn the basics of C programming step by step.
+Which would be beneficial too them in the upcoming future